-- Servers, wireless systems and cabling must be securely located and physical access restricted. - All users will have clearly defined access rights to school ICT systems - The "master / administrator" passwords for the school ICT system, used by the Network Manager (or other person) must also be available to nominated senior leader. - Users will be made responsible for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security - The school has provided appropriate user-level filtering through the use of professional level filtering software. - In the event of the Network Manager (or other person) needing to switch off the filtering for any reason, or for any user, this must be logged and carried out by a process that is agreed by the nominated senior leader. - Requests from staff for sites to be added or removed from the filtered list will be actioned by the Network Manager (or other person) - School ICT technical staff regularly monitor and record the activity of users on the school ICT systems and users are made aware of this in the Acceptable Use Policy. - Remote management tools are used by staff to control workstations and view users activity - Appropriate security measures are in place protect the servers, firewalls, routers, wireless systems, work stations, hand held devices etc, from accidental or malicious attempts which might threaten the security of the school systems and data - An agreed policy is in place for the provision of temporary access of "guests" (e.g. trainee teachers, visitors) onto the school system - The school infrastructure and individual workstations are protected by up to date virus software
+- Servers, wireless systems and cabling must be securely located and physical access restricted. - All users will have clearly defined access rights to school ICT systems - All users (at KS3 and above) will be provided with a username and password - The "master / administrator" passwords for the school ICT system, used by the Network Manager (or other person) must also be available and locked in a fire proof safe (or similar) where only senior leaders have access. - Users will be made responsible for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security - The school has provided appropriate user-level filtering through the use of professional level filtering software. - In the event of the Network Manager (or other person) needing to switch off the filtering for any reason, or for any user, this must be logged and carried out by a process that is agreed by the nominated senior leader. - Requests from staff for sites to be added or removed from the filtered list will be actioned by the Network Manager (or other person) - School ICT technical staff regularly monitor and record the activity of users on the school ICT systems and users are made aware of this in the Acceptable Use Policy. - Remote management tools are used by staff to control workstations and view users activity - Appropriate security measures are in place protect the servers, firewalls, routers, wireless systems, work stations, hand held devices etc, from accidental or malicious attempts which might threaten the security of the school systems and data - An agreed policy is in place for the provision of temporary access of "guests" (e.g. trainee teachers, visitors) onto the school system - The school infrastructure and individual workstations are protected by up to date virus software